Tom Frame (bishop): Clerical career

-Frame completed a Master of Theology degree with a thesis entitled "The Delphic Sword: Reconciling Christianity and Military Service in Australia".
+Frame completed a Master of Theology degree with a thesis entitled "The Delphic Sword: Reconciling Christianity and Military Service in Australia" in June 1993.
 He trained for the priesthood in the Anglican Church of Australia in the Diocese of Canberra and Goulburn.

 He was ordained in December 1993 and appointed curate of St John's Church in Wagga Wagga and a visiting scholar at Charles Sturt University.
 In November 1995, he was inducted as rector of St James' Church, Binda.

 From 1996 to 1997, he took leave in England and completed a Master of Arts (Honours) in applied theology at the University of Kent in Canterbury as the Lucas Tooth Scholar and ministered in the United Benefice of Hever, Four Elms and Markbeech in the Diocese of Rochester.

-He became Rector of St Philip's Church, Bungendore, in January 1999 and was appointed lecturer (half-time) in public theology at St Mark's National Theological Centre in June 2000.
+He became rector of St Philip's Church, Bungendore, in January 1999 and was appointed lecturer (half-time) in public theology at St Mark's National Theological Centre in June 2000.
 He was also a visiting fellow in the School of Astronomy and Astrophysics at the Australian National University from 1999 to 2003.

 On 28 June 2001, he was consecrated a bishop and became the first full-time Anglican bishop to the Australian Defence Force.
 He was the youngest Anglican bishop in Australia when consecrated and the fifth youngest in the nation's history.
-He was patron of the Armed Forces Federation of Australia (2002–06) and a member of the Council of the Australian War Memorial (2004–07), and judged the Inaugural Prime Minister's Prize for Australian History in 2007.
+He was patron of the Armed Forces Federation of Australia (2002–06) and a member of the council of the Australian War Memorial (2004–07).
+He was judged the Inaugural Prime Minister's Prize for Australian History in 2007.
 Although approached to participate in several diocesan episcopal election processes, he never accepted candidacy.

 Academic career

 Frame resigned as Anglican Bishop to the Australian Defence Force in November 2006 to become Director of St Mark's National Theological Centre at Barton in Canberra, the administrative headquarters of the School of Theology of Charles Sturt University with the title of Professor.
 He was head of the CSU School of Theology from November 2006 to June 2008.
 He completed his directorship of St Mark's in January 2014.

 In July 2014, Frame was appointed Director of the Australian Centre for the Study of Armed Conflict and Society (ACSACS) at the University of New South Wales, Canberra, and commissioned to produce a 50th anniversary history of the relationship between the University and the Department of Defence.
 In July 2017, he was appointed the inaugural director of the Howard Library (located at Old Parliament House, Canberra) and the Public Leadership Research Group.
 He relinquished directorship of the Howard Library in June 2020.
 In July 2020, he was commissioned by the Chief of the Defence Force to produce a major study of allegations of misconduct by Australian Special Forces personnel in Afghanistan, 2005-2013.
-Publication is planned for late 2022.
+'Veiled Valour' was published by UNSW Press in June 2022.

+Frame retired from UNSW Canberra in June 2023.